octo-technology/OpenTezos/docs/michelson/instructions-reference.md

 title: Instructions Reference
 ---

 This chapter provides an explicit list of all the most commonly used instructions in Michelson.
+It intends to describe common Michelson instructions with a graphical illustration.

  It is not intended for you to read it as is but to use it as a reference during your developments.

+ An exhaustive list of Michelson instructions with a full detailed description is available in the official reference website (https://tezos.gitlab.io/michelson-reference/).

 ## Instructions